nilguncelik/nilguncelik.github.io/_posts/javascript/2014-11-05-flux-architecture.md

 	- Call the WebAPIUtils from the store, instead of from the ActionCreators.
 This is fine as long as the response calls another ActionCreator, and is not handled by setting new data directly on the store.
 The important thing is for new data to originate with an action.
 It matters more how data enters the system than how data exits the system.
 	- <http://stackoverflow.com/questions/26295898/flux-architecture-misunderstanding-in-example-chat-app>
 	- There is no action to fetch data.
 We don’t have any action type that’s like fetch messages or anything like that.
 The store takes care of all the fetching for you.
 It might be doing it from a cache.
 It might be actually contacting the server.
 It might be making multiple server calls just to get the data you need.

-- Singleton Dispatcher and Stores
-	- In a Flux app there should only be one Dispatcher.
-All data flows through this central hub.
-Having a singleton Dispatcher allows it to manage all Stores.
-This becomes important when you need Store #1 update itself, and then have Store #2 update itself based on both the Action and on the state of Store #1.
-Flux assumes this situation is an eventuality in a large application.
-Ideally this situation would not need to happen, and developers should strive to avoid this complexity, if possible.
-But the singleton Dispatcher is ready to handle it when the time comes.
-	- Stores are singletons as well.
-They should remain as independent and decoupled as possible -- a self-contained universe that one can query from a Controller-View.
-The only road into the Store is through the callback it registers with the Dispatcher.
-The only road out is through getter functions.
-Stores also publish an event when their state has changed, so Controller-Views can know when to query for the new state, using the getters.

 - Flushing stores on routing / page change
 	- <http://stackoverflow.com/questions/23591325/in-flux-architecture-how-do-you-manage-store-lifecycle)>